ResearchObject/ro-crate/docs/1.2-DRAFT/workflows.md

 ## Complete Workflow Example

-The below is an example of an RO-Crate complying with the [Bioschemas ComputationalWorkflow profile 0.5][ComputationalWorkflow profile]:
+The below is an example of an RO-Crate complying with the Bioschemas [ComputationalWorkflow profile 0.5]:

 ```json
 { "@context": "https://w3id.org/ro/crate/1.2-DRAFT/context",